 Since the vote to leave the EU, sterling has fallen markedly, at times touching 30 year lows against the dollar.
 While exporters have long complained of being hindered by a strong pound, it does not necessarily follow they will get an immediate boost from a weaker currency, considering the highly uncertain trading environment.

-The UK’s rapidly falling unemployment rate has been one of the major economic success stories of the past year.
-Initially led by part-timers and the self-employed, the growth has broadened to include full time employees, but the pace of improvement has slowed notably.
-Real wages, which dropped about 8 per cent since the financial crisis, began falling again this year as the depreciation of sterling after the Brexit vote has fed through to consumer prices but nominal wage growth has not picked up.
+The UK’s historic low unemployment rate has been one of the major economic success stories of the past year.
+Initially led by part-timers and the self-employed, the growth in employment has broadened to include full time employees.
+But real wages, which had started to recover following the financial crisis, began falling again this year as the depreciation of sterling after the Brexit vote has fed through to consumer prices but nominal wage growth has not picked up.

-The unemployment rate has tumbled over the past two years from eight per cent in January 2013 to a 40-year low of 4.3 per cent.
+The unemployment rate has tumbled over the past four years from eight per cent in January 2013 to a 40-year low of 4.3 per cent.
 But the pace of decline has slowed.

 A measure of how much economic output is generated for a unit of input, productivity has been the Achilles heel of the UK recovery.
 For many decades before the financial crisis of 2008-09, it tended to grow at a stable pace of around 2 per cent per year, whether measured by output per worker, output per hour worked or the efficiency of both labour and capital used.

-Since the crisis, productivity has failed to pick up, confounding forecasters at the Bank of England and the Office for Budget Responsibility.
+But since the crisis, productivity has failed to pick up, confounding forecasters at the Bank of England and the Office for Budget Responsibility.
 A brief pick-up in productivity growth in 2016 appears to have been a false dawn.